raiskumar/test-java-with-spock/README.md

 Spock can test any class that runs on JVM irrespective of the original source of code; so it works semlesly with Java as well as Groovy.

 ### How to test
+Spock is a one-stop shop when it comes to testing.
+It has built-in capabilities for mocking and stubbing (creating fake objects), allowing you to decide on the breadth of the testing context.
+Spock can test a single class, a code module, or a whole application context with ease.
+You can perform end-to-end testing with Spock
 $gradle test

 or